Brown Recluse Spider Bite

 How is a brown recluse spider bite diagnosed?

 Your healthcare provider will ask about your symptoms and examine the injured area.
-He may ask about your medical history.
+He or she may ask about your medical history.
 You may need to have blood or urine tests or a skin biopsy.
-If you are able to capture the spider safely, bring it to your healthcare provider.
-This will help him plan the right treatment for you.
+If you are able to capture the spider safely, bring it to your provider.

 How is a brown recluse spider bite treated?